elektrofon/pianoberry/README.md

 1. Download the [latest image](https://github.com/elektrofon/pianoberry/releases/latest)
 2. Flash the image to a microSD card using [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
 3. Insert the microSD card into the Raspberry PI 5 with a Pisound sound card
-4. Connect a MIDI keyboard to the Pisound MIDI input
+4. Connect a MIDI keyboard to the Pisound MIDI input or via USB
 5. Play!

 ## Activating Pianoteq licence